-The study of media credibility in autocracies can be drastically from that in democracies as the government frequently steps into the political communication process.
-Aggarwal (1989) directly expresses that the vulnerability of press in India is due to its relationship with the government.23 The problem is worse in authoritarian regimes where the freedom of expression is violently suppressed.24 Therefore, the external interventions from authoritarian governments may change how people perceive the idea of media credibility.
-It is important build the bridge between the two fields of study, authoritarian politics and media credibility, to see how autocratic machines may influence the process of political communication.
+The study of media credibility in autocracies can differ drastically from that in democracies as the government intervenes in political communication.
+Aggarwal (1989) directly claims that the vulnerability of press in India is due to its relationship with the government.
+The problem is worse in authoritarian regimes, which violently suppress the freedom of expression.
+Therefore, external interventions from authoritarian governments may change how people perceive media credibility.
+Building a bridge between authoritarian politics and media credibility is thus important to reveal how autocratic machines may influence the process of political communication.